Personal relationships of Alexander the Great: Barsine

-Barsine was a noble Persian, daughter of Artabazus, and wife of Memnon.
+Barsine was a noble Greek-Persian, daughter of Artabazus, and wife of Memnon.
 After Memnon's death, several ancient historians have written of a love affair between her and Alexander.
 Plutarch writes, "At any rate Alexander, so it seems, thought it more worthy of a king to subdue his own passions than to conquer his enemies, and so he never came near these women, nor did he associate with any other before his marriage, with the exception only of Barsine.
 This woman, the widow of Memnon, the Greek mercenary commander, was captured at Damascus.
 She had received a Greek education, was of a gentle disposition, and could claim royal descent, since her father was Artabazus who had married one of the Persian king's daughters.
-These qualities made Alexander the more willing he was encouraged by Parmenio, so Aristobulus tells us to form an attachment to a woman of such beauty and noble lineage."
+These qualities made Alexander the more willing he was encouraged by Parmenio, so Aristobulus tells us, to form an attachment to a woman of such beauty and noble lineage."
 In addition Justin writes, "As he afterwards contemplated the wealth and display of Darius, he was seized with admiration of such magnificence.
 Hence it was that he first began to indulge in luxurious and splendid banquets, and fell in love with his captive Barsine for her beauty, by whom he had afterwards a son that he called Heracles."

 The story may be true, but if so, it raises some difficult questions.
 The boy would have been Alexander's only child born during his lifetime (Roxane's son was born posthumously).
 Even if Alexander had ignored him, which seems highly unlikely, the Macedonian Army and the successors would certainly have known of him, and would almost certainly have drawn him into the succession struggles which ensued upon Alexander's death.
 Yet we first hear of the boy twelve years after Alexander's death, when a boy was produced as a claimant to the throne.
-Especially since Alexander's own half brother Philip III Arrhidaeus (Philip II's illegitimate and physically and mentally disabled son) was Alexander's original successor.
+Especially since Alexander's own half-brother Philip III Arrhidaeus (Philip II's illegitimate and physically and mentally disabled son) was Alexander's original successor.
 Alexander's illegitimate son would have had more rights to the throne than his illegitimate half-brother.
 Heracles played a brief part in the succession battles, and then disappeared.
 It seems more likely that the romance with Barsine was invented by the boy's backers to validate his parentage.